Eminem’s Daughter, Hailie Jade, Flaunts Curves In Skin-Tight Jeans

 Mathers had her long, sandy brown hair parted down the middle and styled in soft curls that fell down her back and cascaded over her shoulders.
 She also sported a full face of makeup for the photo, which included darkened eyebrows, thick lashes, pink eye shadow, and a bronzed glow.

-Hailie added dramatic eyeliner, a shimmering highlighter on her face, pink blush on her cheeks, and a deep pink color on her plump lips to complete her glam look.
+Hailie added dramatic eyeliner, a shimmering highlighter on her face, pink blush on her cheeks, and deep pink color on her plump lips to complete her glam look.

 In the background of the photo, a gray bed with a crisp, white blanket can be seen, as well as a green plant.